1. HOME

 Timing and word count

-To be safe say your speech out loud as if you were delivering it for real and time it because sometimes going overtime can result in being disqualified.
+To be safe say your speech out loud as if you were delivering it for real and time it.
+In some schools going overtime can result in being disqualified.

 Going faster to fit everything in